Institutional Review Board (IRB)

 - Jason Elliott (Administrative Faculty), Assistant Director of Public Safety

 - Brittney Chong, Student, Earlham College

 Alternate IRB members, who serve when regular members are not available, are:

 - Patrick Barber (Teaching Faculty), Assistant Professor of Chemistry

-Students and faculty conducting research involving human subjects should begin by reading through the IRB Guidelines & Procedures document and successfully completing the Ethics Training Module.
+Students and faculty conducting research involving human subjects should begin by reading through and completing the following:

 The IRB typically reviews Expedited and Exempt proposals within one week.
 The Board meets on Thursdays during the semester to review Full proposals.
 Full proposals must be received by Monday to be reviewed on the same Thursday; otherwise they will be reviewed the following week.
 Please note that proposals submitted prior to mid-semester break will not be reviewed until the following week.
 The review times may be longer during the summer.
 Investigators may want to check in with the IRB convener to get estimates of turnaround time during the summer.
 During the fall semester, proposals will be accepted until the last day of class for a response prior to break.
 Proposals received after that time will be reviewed in January.

 If you are doing research in a classroom with your students as participants, please read this website.

 If you have questions or concerns, please contact [email protected].